-Foreign Currency Translations - The Company accounts for currency translations in accordance with ASC 830, Foreign Currency Matters ("ASC 830").
-The Company's non-U.S. subsidiaries local currencies are the functional currencies under which the balance sheet accounts are translated into U.S. dollars at the rates of exchange in effect at fiscal year-end and income and expense accounts are translated at the weighted average rates of exchange in effect during the year.
+Foreign Currency Translations - The Company accounts for currency translations in accordance with ASC 830, Foreign Currency Matters.
+The Company's non-U.S. subsidiaries' local currencies are the functional currencies under which the balance sheet accounts are translated into U.S. dollars at the rates of exchange in effect at fiscal year-end and income and expense accounts are translated at the weighted average rates of exchange in effect during the year.
 Translation adjustments resulting from this process are recognized as a separate component of accumulated other comprehensive loss, which is a component of equity.

-Foreign Currency Transactions - Gains and losses from foreign currency transactions are included in other expense, net, in the Consolidated Statements of Earnings.
-Net foreign currency transaction losses totaled approximately \$961,000 in 2015, \$268,000 in 2014, and \$279,000 in 2013.
+Foreign Currency Transactions - Gains and losses from foreign currency transactions are included in other income (expense), net, in the Consolidated Statements of Earnings.
+Net foreign currency transaction gains (losses) totaled \$513,000 of gains in 2016, as compared to losses of (\$961,000) and (\$268,000) in 2015 and 2014, respectively.